-- 1. The student has earned a 2.0 cumulative GPA in a minimum of eight (8) credits in the following courses; - (a) Four (4) credits in core academic areas, to include - 1.
-Two (2) credits in reading /language arts; and - 2.
-Two (2) credits in mathematics. - (b) One (1) credit in ESE career and technical education or basic career and technical education. - (c) Three (3) credits in electives. - 2.
-The student has achieved all the annual goals and short-term objectives or benchmarks, if required, that were specified on the IEP related to employment and community competencies; - 3.
-The student has mastered the academic, employment, community, and technology competencies specified in his/her training plan.
-The training plan shall be developed and signed by the student, parent(s) and/or guardian(s), teacher, and employer prior to placement in employment and shall identify the following: - (a) The expected employment and community competencies; - (b) The criteria for determining and certifying mastery of the competencies; - (c) The work schedule and the minimum number of hours to be worked per week; and - (d) A description of the supervision to be provided by school district staff. - D. The student is employed in a community-based job for the number of hours per week specified in the student's training plan, for the equivalent of one (1) semester or 18 weeks of successful employment and is paid a minimum wage in compliance with the requirements of the Fair Labor Standards Act.
+- A. The student has earned a 2.0 cumulative GPA in a minimum of 8 credits in the following courses; - 1.
+Four (4) credits in core academic areas, to include - a.
+Two (2) credits in reading /language arts; and - b.
+Two (2) credits in mathematics. - 2.
+One (1) credit in ESE career and technical education or basic career and technical education - 3.
+Three (3) credits in electives. - B. The student has achieved all the annual goals and short-term objectives or benchmarks, if required, that were specified on the IEP related to employment and community competencies;

+- C. The student has mastered the academic, employment, community, and technology competencies specified in his/her training plan.
+The training plan shall be developed and signed by the student, parent(s) and/or guardian(s), teacher, and employer prior to placement in employment and shall identify the following: - 1.
+The expected employment and community competencies; - 2.
+The criteria for determining and certifying mastery of the competencies; - 3.
+The work schedule and the minimum number of hours to be worked per week; and - 4.
+A description of the supervision to be provided by school district staff. - D. The student is employed in a community-based job for the number of hours per week specified in the student's training plan, for the equivalent of one (1) semester or eighteen (18) weeks of successful employment and is paid a minimum wage in compliance with the requirements of the Fair Labor Standards Act.